timholzer/Employee-Profile-Generator/README.md

  ![](screenshot.png)
-    # Employ Profile Generator
+    # Employee Profile Generator

-    This program generates an employed profile webpage based on your input.
+    This program generates an employee profile webpage based on your input.
 There are three employee types: manager, engineer, and intern.

 * [Installation](#Installation)